earlgreyhot1701D/12-angry-rows/README.md

 This project is **directional, not empirical**.
 It establishes a baseline for long-term operational improvement, and is transparent about limitations in legacy reporting tools.

+📊 Future Dashboard Integration (Phase 2)

+In Phase 2 of this project, a visual dashboard will be added to explore trends in jury utilization across 11 years of court operations.
+This dashboard will include:

+- Year-over-year utilization rates
+- Jurors Not Used vs. Jurors Reporting by location
+- Charge-type filtering (Misdemeanor, Felony, Civil)
+- Visualized gaps in data completeness
+- Directional insights for operational planning

+This upcoming visualization layer will be built using accessible tools such as Excel, Power BI, or Streamlit — depending on performance and cost constraints.

+Stay tuned for updates in the next commit cycle.